 Before We Begin: Understanding Crochet Spike Stitch

-Finally, a note.
-This stitch is crocheted, but it bears some resemblance to the embroidered blanket stitch.
+Finally, this stitch is crocheted, but it bears some resemblance to the embroidered blanket stitch.
 If you'd like to do a crocheted version of the blanket stitch instead of embroidering it to create a detailed design on a project, this stitch is one possible substitute.

 Single Crochet With Spike Stitch

 Begin by making a few regular single crochet stitches across the row.
-In this tutorial, we'll alternate 3 dc, then one spike stitch, so go ahead and make three single crochet stitches to start this row.
+In this tutorial, we'll alternate 3 dc and then one spike stitch, so go ahead and make three single crochet stitches to start this row.

 Begin Crochet Spike Stitch